Ortlund-Laboratory/DMS_EndoS2_CU43_CM49/README.md

 ## Example Workflow

-Using selection for CM49 binders as an example, input files and scripts for the calculation and presentation of binding scores are provided in [Example_Workflow](https://github.com/Ortlund-Laboratory/DMS_EndoS_CU43_CM49/tree/main/Example_Workflow).
+Using selection for CM49 binders as an example, input files and scripts for the calculation and presentation of binding scores are provided in [Example_Workflow](https://github.com/Ortlund-Laboratory/DMS_EndoS2_CU43_CM49/tree/main/Example_Workflow).

+## Deposited Data

+Relevant input/output data are deposited in the [Deposited_Data](https://github.com/Ortlund-Laboratory/DMS_EndoS2_CU43_CM49/tree/main/Deposited_Data) subfolder.
+Large sequencing files which cannot be maintained on GitHub are provided in external databases, and links are provided.
+Between these and the example workflows, users should be able to recreate our results.
+Should issues arise, please contact adkeith@emory.edu or eortlun@emory.edu.